Professor Nicola Stonehouse

 Introduction

-Research is the Stonehouse group spans virology and RNA biology, applying novel approaches to the study of virus replication.
+Research is the Stonehouse group spans virology, structural and RNA biology, applying novel approaches to the study of virus replication and assembly, with a particular interest in the generation and characterisation of virus-like particles as vaccine candidates.

 Current major projects